perlareys/perlareys/README.md

 - 👋 Hi, I’m @perlareys
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning Data Analyst and coding
+- 🌱 I’m currently learning Data Analyst
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data projects
 - 📫 How to reach me  perla-reyes-serrato-52b509185

 <!---